 Note: International Business Law is available on both a full-time and part-time basis.
 Part-time studies are geared to applicants who wish to continue working full-time and/or who are looking to complete online courses (through interactive online learning).
 If you are looking to study in-person or on a full-time basis, consider our full-time option.

-Ramanuj Basu, an alumnus of Osgoode's Professional LLM in International Business Law.
+Ramanuj Basu, alumnus of the Professional LLM in International Business Law

 Ramanuj Basu